openstack-archive/fuel-specs/specs/9.0/murano-fuel-plugin.rst

   plugin Web UI.

 * Upgrade script for plugin: this script should be able to update Murano plugin to newer version.
+Also it should be possible to update base Murano codebase from Fuel ISO: in this case all base Murano Fuel task will be skipped, Murano services will be stopped on controller node (in case of using separate Murano node) or Murano codebase will be updated and Murano services will be restarted (in case when Murano plugin is installed on same controller nodes as base Murano).
+For last case Murano plugin release notes should contain information is it possible to install current plugin version on top of existing Murano installation or impossible, if it has new dependencies, which can break whole environment.

-Also it should be possible to upgrade Murano from Fuel 8.0 environment which is going to be upgraded to 9.0 with Murano from plugin.
+* Also it should be possible to upgrade Murano from Fuel 8.0 environment which is going to be upgraded to 9.0 with Murano from plugin.
+In this case Fuel should be upgraded first and then Murano will be upgraded via plugin.

 * Support for plugin installation would be added in OSTF tests for 9.0.
   Support for non-plugin installation would be left in 9.0 tests.